 These activities are performed in both ways, individually and as a team.

-When the course is completed, the trainees get a certificate for the first aid training course but not before appearing for a test that includes written and practical assessments.
-If you fail in any of your lessons, the instructor asks you to review the same and give the test again, after which you’ll get a certificate.
+When the course is completed, the trainees get a certificate for the first aid training course, but not before appearing for a test that includes written and practical assessments.
+If you fail in any of your lessons, the instructor asks you to review the same and take the test again, after which you’ll get a certificate.